-Mr. William Lee is our Chief Financial Officer and has overall responsibility on all financial related matters of the Group.
+Mr. William Lee is our Chief Financial Officer and is responsible for the Group's financing and accounting functions.
 He joined the Group as Finance Manager in 2000 and was promoted as Chief Financial Officer in 2012.
-Prior to joining the Group, his services were rendered to Bob Low and Company as an Audit Assistant to Audit Senior from 1998 to 2000.
-He obtained a Bachelor of Accountancy from Queensland University of Technology in 1999.
+Prior to joining the Group, his services were rendered to Bob Low and Company as an Audit Assistant to the Audit Senior from 1998 to 2000.
+He obtained a Bachelor of Accountancy from Queensland University of Technology in 1999 and is currently an Associate Member of the Australian Society of Certified Practicing Accountants.